MoebiusSolutions/cac-agent/README.md

 cac-agent (CAC Integration with Java and Git)
 ================

-This project is the source code for this [blog entry][1].
-It is useful when you need to select which certificate you want to pass as your client identity when using SSL.
+This is useful when you need to select which certificate you want to pass as your client identity when using SSL.
 By default Java passes the first certificate in the store.
 However, with CAC Cards and the Windows-KEY store